ivansojivarghese/SC4000-Machine-Learning/README.md

 ### Step 7: Quantization

-sbatch gptq.sh (4 BIT QUANTIZATION - USED FOR FINAL MODEL)
+sbatch gptq.sh (4 BIT QUANTIZATION - NOT USED FOR FINAL MODEL)

-sbatch gptq_8bit.sh (8 BIT QUANTIZATION - NOT USED FOR FINAL MODEL)
+sbatch gptq_8bit.sh (8 BIT QUANTIZATION - USED FOR FINAL MODEL)

 ---

 ## Inference Solution

-### Step 8: Direct TTA inferencing (& possible ensembling) of LoRA adapters (from Folds), or with single LoRa adapter from the best Fold, using quantized 4-bit or 8-bit final models
+### Step 8: Direct TTA inferencing (& possible ensembling) of LoRA adapters (from Folds), or with single LoRa adapter from the best Fold, using the quantized 8-bit final model.
+Pairwise TTA (symmetrization) also implemented.

-### Step 9: TTA Symmetrization Post-processing
+### Step 9: Involving the concept of 'Self-ensembling'.
+Overconfident predictions are slightly pulled down.
+Underconfident ones stay roughly the same.

 ---